malanski/development-challenge-four/backend/README.md

 # **Frontend - Registration System/Login**

 ## **Description**
-Front-end application for visual interaction with the user registration and login API
+Back-end application for visual interaction with the user registration and login API

 <hr>